-Today we are going to talk about how to setup Google ads for real estate.
-I will go through step-by-step on the process I use to generate nearly 100 leads per month.
-Follow along with the video I made showing how to do each one of these steps:
+Today we are going to talk about how to set up Google ads for real estate.
+I will go through step-by-step the process I use to generate nearly 100 leads per month for my real estate business.

 Set Up a New Campaign